The Ultimate Guide to UX Research Bootcamps

 Memorisely offers a unique, five-week UX research bootcamp that combines self-guided learning and live online classes.
 Their eclectic curriculum is a low time commitment and combines remote learning with the benefits of speaking to UX research professionals in real-time.

-For a bit more flexibility, check out the Interaction Design Federation’s research bootcamp.
-It is a go-at-your-own-pace bootcamp that’s estimated to take around seven weeks.
+For a bit more flexibility, check out the Interaction Design Foundation’s UX research bootcamp.
+It is a go-at-your-own-pace bootcamp that’s estimated to take around nine weeks.
 It’s entirely online with an option to attend some in-person meetups.
 You’ll get weekly lessons that you can complete on your own time and permanent access to all course material.

-If you’re pressed for time or looking to add some UX research achievements to your resume, the General Assembly user research bootcamp could be for you.
-Structured like a one-time, online workshop, this bootcamp uses lecture-based and interactive methods that teach you the ins and outs of user research.
+If you’re pressed for time or don’t want to spend too much on a UX research bootcamp, consider General Assembly’s free User Research and Interviews class.
+Held via a Zoom webinar, this one-time workshop uses lecture-based and interactive methods to teach you the ins and outs of user research.

 The CareerFoundry UX fundamentals course is an excellent option for students unfamiliar with UX or UX research that need a taste of what it’s like before committing to a career path.
 Their 30-day Intro to UX course introduces general UX concepts and prepares you for the longer, more intensive seven-month course.